 Networked systems: Wireless connectivity and self-organization

-The work of Bettstetter and his team is driven by the technological and societal change caused by interconnected devices and the emergence of cyberphysical systems.
-Their research encompasses the design, modeling, and analysis of novel techniques for wireless connectivity and self-organization in networked systems with application to telecommunications, IoT, robotics, and transportation.
+Bettstetter and his team conduct research driven by the transformative impact of networked mobile devices and the rise of cyber-physical systems.
+Their work focuses on modeling, designing, and analyzing novel techniques for wireless connectivity and self-organization in networked systems, with applications spanning telecommunications, IoT, robotics, and transportation.

-The portfolio covers stochastic modeling and analysis, distributed algorithms and protocols, simulation and performance analysis, prototyping on programmable hardware, and wireless and robotic experiments.
-Theoretical work uses methods from stochastic geometry, queuing theory, and random graphs.
-A special emphasis is given to applying principles of self-organization from nature to technical systems.
+The portfolio includes stochastic modeling and analysis, distributed algorithms and protocols, simulation and performance evaluation, prototyping on programmable hardware, and wireless and robotic experiments.
+Their theoretical work uses methods from stochastic geometry, network theory, and queuing theory, with a particular focus on applying principles of self-organization observed in nature to engineering challenges.

-Current activities focus on interference in wireless systems, self-organizing network synchronization, reliable industrial sensor networks, and communications and coordination in multi-drone systems.
-The group is part of the university’s doctoral school on networked autonomous aerial vehicles and its interdisciplinary cluster on self-organizing systems.
+Current activities center on interference in wireless systems, self-organized network synchronization, reliable industrial sensing networks, and communications and coordination in multi-drone systems.
+The group is part of the university’s doctoral school on networked autonomous aerial vehicles and an interdisciplinary cluster on self-organizing systems.

 Highlights